lloydkevin/hugo-wd/content/post/2007-07-04-incredible-expanding-menu.md

   - JavaScript

 ---
-Now there&#8217;s a lot of code involved and the menu created doesn&#8217;t really fit normal usability standards, but the [end result][1] is cool.
+Now there's a lot of code involved and the menu created doesn't really fit normal usability standards, but the [end result][1] is cool.

 Happy July 4th to all you guys.